goldsky-io/docs-v1/src/pages/subgraphs/deploying-subgraphs.md

 cd poap-subgraph
 yarn build
 goldsky subgraph deploy poap-subgraph/1.0.0 --path .
+goldsky subgraph tag create poap-subgraph/1.0.0 --tag prod
 ```

 You can give your subgraph any name and version that you want.
 Versioning is useful for when you make updates to your subgraph and you want the GraphQL endpoint to remain consistent.
-We'll show you how to manage that using [Tags](#tags) at the end of this page.
+We'll show you how to manage that using [Tags](/subgraphs/tags) at the end of this page.

-# From Source
+# From Source Code

 If you've developed your own subgraph, you can deploy it from your system.
 It's a similar process to deploying a subgraph built from the contract address.
 In our example we'll be using the open source [POAP subgraph](https://github.com/poap-xyz/poap-subgraph).